 Their treats bring different flavors—sweet or savory—and spices together for a delectable treat as you browse the Holidazzle scene.
-They’re there each Holidazzle day, Thursdays through Sundays from Friday, November 25 through Friday, December 23.
+They are there each day of Holidazzle: Thursdays through Sundays from Friday, November 24 through Saturday, December 23.
 Holidazzle is open Thursdays from 5-9 pm, Fridays from 5-10 pm, Saturdays from 11 am-10 pm and Sundays from 11 am-7 pm.

 “People really adapted to it,” said Lysa Bui of K-Town Street Food.
 “We made Korean food with infused Mexican-American.
 It’s not like the food you’ll see in a typical restaurant.”